kenichi884/M5StackToio/README.md

 ===============
 [日本語 Japanese](README_jp.md)

+NimBLE-Arduino v2.2.x support experimental version.

 This library is based on the original https://github.com/futomi/M5StackToio and the version https://github.com/mhama/M5StackToio that adds the Toio ID reading function.
-This library is compatible with BLE protocol v2.3.0 or later.
+This library is compatible with BLE protocol v2.4.0 or later.

 M5StackToio is an Arduino library for [M5Stack](https://m5stack.com/) to operate Sony Interactive Entertainment's "[toio Core Cube](https://toio.io/)".